 For individuals from Canada or Mexico, the TN classification may be appropriate.
 TN classification is available to Canadian and Mexican citizens who seek to enter the U.S. on a temporary basis to work in a professional-level job under provisions of the North American Free Trade Agreement (NAFTA).
 The individual would only qualify for a TN if the position in the U.S. falls under the NAFTA professional job list.
 The TN is employer-specific and the individual must possess the qualifications of the position.
 The TN Visa is a non-immigrant category not recommended for Tenure Track Faculty, and can be given in three-year increments.

 TN Visitors must apply for a visa either at the border or by mail.
 A TN Support Letter is required as part of the visa application process.
 The Academic Dean’s office can use this template.

 When applying for TN Status, please bring the following documentation with you to the Port of Entry:

 * Canadian citizens are not required to apply for a Visa, but instead will apply for TN status at the Port of Entry, by submitting the above documents to the immigration officer.
 You will receive an I-94 card marked with TN status with the validity dates (up to three years) and employer name.
-Do not lose your I-94 card as this proves your eligibility to work in the U.S. For more information on TN status, visit this webpage.
+Do not lose your I-94 card as this proves your eligibility to work in the U.S. For more information on TN status, visit this website.